Nickjet45/Python-Login-GUI/README.md

 # Python-Login-GUI

+Program's Purpose: Concept Python Login System

+    Reason: Increase knowledge on tkinter

+    Function: Allows user to create and login to accounts, whose details are stored client side

+    Status: Finished

-Concept Login system coded in Python, does not include encryption of username and password
+    Notes: This program does not have encryption of user information